kampersanda/sif-embedding/evaluations/semeval/README.md

 ### 4. Conduct evaluation

-`cli/semeval_sts` is a command line tool that evaluates `sif_embedding::Sif` using the SemEval STS datasets.
+The executable evaluates `sif_embedding::Sif` using the SemEval STS datasets.
 The SIF algorithm requires unigram probabilities.
 You can use `auxiliary_data/enwiki_vocab_min200.txt` that has word frequencies (copied from [the authors' repository](https://github.com/PrincetonML/SIF)).